-For some reason, top-class left-arm pacemen have been relatively scarce and only Chaminda Vaas of Sri Lanka, Zaheer Khan of India, and the Australians, Mitchel Star, Mitchell Johnson, and Alan Davidson, New Zealand Trent Boult, have like Wasim taken more than 150 Test wickets.
+For some reason, top-class left-arm pacemen have been relatively scarce, and only Chaminda Vaas of Sri Lanka, Zaheer Khan of India, and the Australians Mitchel Star, Mitchell Johnson, Alan Davidson, and New Zealand Trent Boult have, like Wasim, taken more than 150 Test wickets.

 Their opening spells therefore served as preparation for the more dangerous phase of the game, with them bowling a fair few bouncers with the express purpose of abrading the ball.
 Then, later, they would keep the ball pitched up, giving it a chance to swing in either direction.

-Wasim Akram had various other idiosyncrasies which hardly helped matters for the batsman.
-Such as running up behind the umpire before jumping out now of delivery and hiding the ball in his hand to prevent the batsman from getting any clues as to which way it might swing.
-Wasim was a tougher proposition than Waqar, I believe, because he moved the ball a little more in both directions, and with equal dexterity either way.
+Wasim Akram had various other idiosyncrasies, which hardly helped matters for the batsman.
+Such as running up behind the umpire before jumping out of delivery and hiding the ball in his hand to prevent the batsman from getting any clues as to which way it might swing.
+Wasim was a tougher proposition than Waqar, I believe, because he moved the ball a little more in both directions and with equal dexterity either way.
 Waqar tended to move the ball more into the right-hander and less away from him.

-Personally, England was more troubled by left-arm pace-men and found it harder to line them up.
+Personally, England was more troubled by left-arm pacemen and found it harder to line them up.
 Typically, they’d try and take the ball away from a left-hander from an off-stump line, and someone like Wasim had the ability to then bring it back in, bringing stumps and pads into play.

 When they had the old ball going as they wanted, Wasim and Waqar had the power to trigger some remarkable batting collapses, some of which I witnessed at close quarters in the later stages of the 1992 Test series in England.

 While you would hardly back him to bat for your life, he could be suitably dangerous if the requirement was hitting the ball into the stands.
-He managed to hit a Test match double century against Zimbabwe pretty much doing that, massive hitting 12 sixes and 22 fours in an unbeaten 257 at Sheikhupura.
+He managed to hit a Test match double century against Zimbabwe pretty much doing that, massively hitting 12 sixes and 22 fours in an unbeaten 257 at Sheikhupura.